-Instead, people who want to come to the United States, whether temporarily or permanently, must determine whether they fit into eligibility categories for either permanent residence (a "green card") or for a temporary stay ("nonimmigrant visa").
+Instead, people who want to come to the United States, whether temporarily or permanently, must determine whether they fit into an eligibility category for either permanent residence (a "green card") or a temporary stay ("nonimmigrant visa").

-If you want to be able to make your permanent home in the United States, you'll need what is called permanent residence, or a green card.
+If you want to be able to make your permanent home in the United States, you'll need what is called permanent residence, which is evidenced by a green card.
 Green card holders can live and work in the United States and travel in and out, with very few restrictions (though they can't vote and can be deported if they abuse their status or break U.S. laws).

 After figuring out what type of visa or green card you're eligible for, you'll need to figure out how to get it.
 Most people (with the occasional exception of Mexicans and Canadians or those traveling with a visa waiver) must obtain a visa at a U.S. consulate before departing for the United States.
-If you're already in the United States legally, you may be able to apply to adjust your status to permanent resident, or change your status to another type of visa.
+If you're already in the United States legally, you must meet certain criteria in order to be able to apply to adjust your status to permanent resident, or to change your status to another type of visa.

-The trouble is that even lawyers have trouble researching the U.S. immigration laws -- they're considered to be the most convoluted and easily misunderstood portions of all U.S. law.
+Even lawyers have trouble researching the U.S. immigration laws.
+They're considered to be the most convoluted and easily misunderstood portions of all U.S. law.
 But if you have a specific reference to a section that you'd like to read for yourself, by all means look it up, then seek professional help if you need it.

 Your best bet for getting any professional help with your immigration situation is to hire an experienced immigration lawyer.
-Ask friends for referrals, go to the website of the American Immigration Lawyers Association (AILA), or go straight to Nolo's Lawyer Directory for a list of immigration attorneys in your geographical area (after bringing up the search results, click the "Types of Cases" and "Work History" tabs to learn about a particular lawyer's experience).
+Ask friends for referrals, go to the website of the American Immigration Lawyers Association (AILA), or go straight to Nolo's Lawyer Directory for a list of immigration attorneys in your geographical area.

 Whatever you do, don't go straight to USCIS for advice.
 The people who staff their front desk are not all well trained and, if they give you wrong information, they take no responsibility, even if it causes your deportation or destroys your chances of immigrating.
 This happens!